jankampherbeek/EnigmaSuite/MyDocu/Enigma global planning.md

 ## Release 2022.0.3

 Calculation of planetary positions and houses, using a standard modus for Western Astrology.
 Shows results in a textual table.
 Use glyphs.

-## Backlog Common

 - Add help screens, using the look-and-feel as used in RadixPro (2008 version).
 - Add hints (bi-lingual).

+## Release 2022.0.4

+Drawing of chart, both with equals signs and with equal houses.

+## Release 2022.0.5

+Add oblique longitude, hypotheticals for School of Ram and Uranian astrology.
+Initial version of modi.
+Selection between Eris and Persephone.

+## Release 2022.0.6

+Aspects, midpoints and suggestion Paula Schreurs: houses and lords using anonymous planets.
+Use lists and graphic represwentation.

+## Backlog Common

 - Check if i18n is required.

 ## Backlog Charts

+- Structures

+  - Dominantenverkettung (Chain of rulers)
+  - Spiderweb (School of Ram)
+  - Cyclings (School of Ram)

 - Graphics

-  - Drawing of chart
   - Drawing midpoint disc
   - Drawing as square
-  - US style drawing
   - Drawing declination chart (Kt Böhrer)
-  - Dominantenverkettung (Chain of rulers)
-  - Spiderweb (School of Ram)
-  - Cyclings (School of Ram)

 - Persistency